tipsactivelife-afk/Rajput-palace-/README.md

 ## Environment variables — full list

 See [`.env.example`](./.env.example) for the definitive list with comments.

+## Admin panel (`/admin`)

+A password-protected admin panel is included for day-to-day content management, backed by Supabase (using the service role key, server-side only):

+- **`/admin/login`** — sign in with `ADMIN_PASSWORD`.
+- **`/admin`** — dashboard overview (booking count, rooms, gallery, testimonials).
+- **`/admin/bookings`** — view every booking enquiry and update its status (new / contacted / confirmed / cancelled), or delete one.
+- **`/admin/rooms`** — add, edit, hide, or delete room types.
+- **`/admin/gallery`** — add, edit, hide, or delete gallery photos.
+- **`/admin/testimonials`** — add, edit, or delete guest testimonials (only ever add real, verifiable reviews).
+- **`/admin/settings`** — edit the hotel's stored contact details in Supabase.

+To enable it, set `SUPABASE_SERVICE_ROLE_KEY`, `ADMIN_PASSWORD`, and `ADMIN_SESSION_SECRET` in your environment variables (locally in `.env.local`, and in Vercel → Project Settings → Environment Variables for production), then redeploy.
+Until these are set, `/admin` routes will show a clear "not configured" message instead of crashing.

+The admin panel uses a single shared password (no individual user accounts) — appropriate for one or two people managing the site.
+It is fully separate from guest-facing Supabase access: guests only ever use the public `anon` key (read active content, submit booking enquiries); the admin panel is the only part of the app that uses the more powerful service role key, and only from server-side route handlers that are themselves gated by the login cookie.

 ## Demo data to replace before launch